cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 Layers L1-L3 are called *media layers*, and they are responsible of transfering the data to the intended destination.
 Layers L4-L7 are called *host layers*, and they are responsible for accurate data delivery between end users.

 A Meshtastic node, set to *Repeater Mode*, does need only Media layers (L1-L3) to be able to route Meshtastic mesh packets.
 This applies only, if the packet is routed within the same physical layer (i. e.
 LoRa --> LoRa).
+Therefore the software footprint, for repeater nodes only, can be held tiny.

 When the routing process do need the a physical layer to be changed from one type to another (i. e.
 LoRa --> TCP/IP), then the Meshtastic node needs also layers four and five (L4-L5), to be able to accomplish the routing task.
-This is due to a) the need for refactoring the datagram for a different media layer, and b) for eshtablishing connection between the different media layers.
+This is due to a) the need for refactoring the datagram for a different media layer (L4), and b) for eshtablishing internal connection between the different media layers (L5).

 ## Layered operations